leewaygroups/simpleIOTA/README.md

 # simpleIOTA
-A simple implementation of IOTA Tangle
+A simple implementation of IOTA Tangle.